tolgacatak17/PinballMachine/README.md

 The pinball machine was chosen as the project for its challenging interdisciplinary requirements in mechanical, electrical, and software design while providing a fun and engaging user experience.
 The design is modular for easy transportation and installation.
 The following sections summarize its features.

 ---

-## Repository Structure

-The repository is organized as follows:

-- **Mechanical Design**: Includes CAD drawings, descriptions of mechanical components, and manufacturing processes.
-- **Electrical Design**: Contains circuit diagrams, electrical schematics, and explanations of the implemented systems.
-- **Software Design**: Features the Arduino code and logic, along with a pseudocode diagram for the pinball machine.
-- **Reports and Documentation**: Provides a detailed report explaining the design, implementation, and final output of the project.

----